lspector/pucks/README.md

 :cost-of-collision | the amount of energy charged to a puck for a collision | 0.01 :single-thread-mode | if true then the simulation uses only a single thread and processor core; if false then it runs in a multi-threaded mode using all available cores | true
-:nursery-threshold | the number of active pucks below which nurseries may generate new pucks | 1000
+:nursery-threshold | the number of active pucks below which nurseries may generate new pucks | 1000 :torpedo-energy | the amount of energy transferred from a puck to a torpedo that it fires | 0.1